RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 are no such things as exams, grades, or other external ways to assess the progress.
 This way, there is a need for a benchmarking system that one can customize for their own learning goals and be able to track the progress over time.

+### Efficient and pleasant typesetting
+#### Problem 1: LaTeX is morally and technically outdated
+LaTeX was created in 1980s, and it is still widely used today.
+However, it has many parts that one could consider non-ergonomic and outdated, such as the lack of interactive interfaces, slow compilation times, unintuitive and verbose syntax, and the package configuration process that brings a lot of pain.

+#### Problem 2: Integrating AI tools into the typesetting workflow
+AI agents permeated the ecosystem of software development tools, and their emergence requires rethinking the workflows of many simple tasks, such as tracking the progress or debugging.
+This demand for integration gave rise to many exciting products such as Copilot or Cursor.
+Generative AI is not yet exceptionally good at writing math- or science-heavy texts, but being an accelerationist, I believe that such tools may be helpful in the future, when we will be ready to entrust writing, formatting, and reviewing novel scientific texts to AI agents.

+#### Problem 3: Typesetting math is very different from writing math on paper
+When one writes math on paper, they can create empty spaces for symbols or formulas, quickly jump between one part of the formula to another, and instantly see the result of their writing.
+In LaTeX, what one writes is very different from what one sees in the final output, and also because of the long compilation times, it is hard to instantly see the result of one's work, which can be frustrating, especially under time pressure, as in the case of typesetting lecture notes or homework assignments, or even when just exploring new ideas.